UselessPickles/ts-enum-util/README.md

 ### Usage Examples
 Several small examples `ts-enum-util`'s capabilities to give you a quick overview of what it can do.

 Pay special attention to the comments indicating the compile-time type of various results.
-See [Specific Typing](#specific-typing) for more.
+See [Specific Typing](#specific-typing) for more about data types.

 ```ts
 import {$enum} from "ts-enum-util";